JoshuaPlacidi/fun-gai/README.md

 ### Biological

+In our project, we delved into the intriguing world of mushrooms, specifically focusing on the physiology of their fruiting bodies - mushrooms.

+We recognized that mushrooms, as the visible fruiting body of fungi, offered a more accessible means of differentiating mushroom-producing species compared to solely examining mycelium/mycelial networks.
+Some distinctive physical characteristics are:
+* shape
+* color
+* gill type

+These are valuable markers for identifying and categorizing different species.
+However, relying solely on morphology for fungal classification may overlook substantial biological information inherent in these organisms.
+Therefore, acknowledging the limitations of morphology-based classification, we recognise incorporation of genomic, environmental and other data would provide a more accurate means of classifying mushrooms, and exploring viable hypothetical species in the latent space.

+We demonstrate the feasibility and potential of using the latent space representation of physiological variables as a proof of concept.
+This approach opens up exciting possibilities for exploring unknown species and broadening our understanding of the diverse world of fungi.

 ### Technical

 VAEs learn in a self-supervised manner to predict their own input, given an input $X^{3,224,224}$ the model produces an output $\hat{X}^{3,224,224}$ with the objective of minimising the difference between $X$ and $\hat{X}$.